aedans/Nylon/STDL.md

 - e: Adds all iterations of an object to the stack.
 - i: Increments the top item of the stack by 1.
 - z: Creates a list from the top n object of the stack.
+- TESt: Runs unit tests for the Nylon interpreter.
+If a line does not output the string "abcde", then the interpreter is likely broken.
+All updates to the Nylon repo must pass this test, or, if they change syntax, update the test to work with the new syntax.